This Article has multiple parts. Click the links in the index below to jump between parts.

 - Navigate to the panel setup page

 - Create new panels and move files between panels

 - Rename a channel name within a panel

 - Delete a panel

 The term Channel refers to the flow cytometer channel on which your data were collected.
-FCS files contain channel information in two parts: detector name and marker (or reagent) name.
+FCS files contain channel information in two parts: detector name (referred to as Channel Name) and marker/reagent name.